Updated August 2023

 Mack says: "If your company can create value for me without asking for anything in return, that makes it far more likely that I will listen to your message, and share it with others.
 Plus, it greatly increases the chance that I will trust you, and buy from you."

 Margot adds: I present a lot of how-to sessions at conferences all over the country and I give away a lot of free tools and advice right here on this blog.
 Some people read the blog and contact me for work.
-Other people walk out of a conference session with a useful tool and decide they want to work with me.
+Other people walk out of a conference session wanting to work with me because they like one of the techniques I showed them.
 Sometimes, it takes both.
-One person who attended a presentation I did for the Insurance & Financial Communications Association spent two years advocating for me to do some consulting and training in his company.
+One person who attended a presentation I did for the Insurance & Financial Communications Association spent two years advocating for me to do some consulting and training in her company.
 Two years!
-During that time, he shared relevant blog posts with his team and training department.
-He ultimately prevailed and I got a year-long contract with his company.
+During that time, she shared relevant blog posts with her team and training department.
+She ultimately prevailed and they signed up for a multi-day staff training gig.
+Over the years, the company has had me back to do more paid trainings and engaged me to coach up some of their younger staff.
 The point is, teaching (in person and via social channels) lets people get to know me, to trust me and to like me.
 Those are important factors in decision-making!

 Your take-away: Leverage opportunities to create how-to or tips-based content -- videos, writing, speaking engagements, whatever.